What Are The Options For Insulin Delivery In Type 1 Diabetes?

 Insulin delivery methods have associated safety considerations and risks.
 Subcutaneous injections and insulin pens have a low risk of device malfunction or infusion site issues.
 Insulin pumps and closed-loop systems carry a slightly higher risk of device-related complications, such as site infections or occlusions.
 It is essential to receive proper training and follow guidelines to minimize these risks and ensure safe insulin delivery.

-See also What Are The Latest Treatment Options For Type 1 Diabetes?
+See also What Are The Best Strategies For Weight Management In Type 1 Diabetes?

 Potential Future Developments in Insulin Delivery